-Parameters are a type of metric card used to pass metrics from one card to the other, or to let a user input values manually to dynamically change the data in the analysis.
-Parameters can be used in any card that takes the parameter’s output type as input and can also be used in formulas.
+Parameters let a user manually input values to dynamically change data in an analysis.
+Parameters can be used in any card that takes the parameter’s output type as input.

-Parameters are input cards of a chosen type (for example: numeric, string, date/time, a single object, or a numeric range).
+Each parameter has a specific type (for example: numeric, string, date/time, a single object, or a numeric range).
 The input to a parameter card is usually a user-entered value.
 In the case of the property value select parameter, the user can pick a value from a dropdown based on values of a chosen object set property.

-Parameter cards can be added directly to the analysis from the top menu under each metric section, or by searching for cards with the search bar (via the magnifying glass on the left of the top menu).
+Parameter cards can be added to an analysis from the parameter panel, by searching for cards with the search bar (via the Search cards button in the top menu), or they can be created inline from many editors.

-All parameter cards existing in the analysis are referenced in the parameters panel on the left.
-From there, you can identify in how many cards each parameter has been used and change parameter values to see how the visualizations in the analysis look with different values.
+All parameter cards existing in an analysis are referenced in the parameters panel on the left.
+From there, you can change parameter values to see how downstream cards in the analysis look with different values.
+You can also identify which cards are using each parameter.

 Learn more about how to parameterize an analysis on the Palantir Developers YouTube channel. ↗